nimiq/developer-center/learn/validator-score.md

 \end{cases} \quad \text{for } i = 0, 1, 2, \ldots, m-1
 $$

-where $l_0$ is the liveness value of the most recent epoch and $l_{m-1}$ is the liveness of the oldest epoch.
+where $l_0$ is the availability value of the most recent epoch and $l_{m-1}$ is the availability of the oldest epoch.

-To combine all the liveness scores into a single value, we do a moving average, where more recent epochs have higher weights than older ones.
+To combine all the availability scores into a single value, we do a moving average, where more recent epochs have higher weights than older ones.

 $$
 \bar{L} = \frac{\sum_{i=0}^{m-1} \left( 1-a\frac{i}{m-1} \right) l_i}{\sum_{i=0}^{m-1} \left( 1-a\frac{i}{m-1} \right)}, \quad a = 0.5